 The Ayrshire breed originated in County Ayr, Scotland, in the eighteenth century.
 Adapted to Scotland’s rocky terrain and long winters, it is also an ideal New England cow.
 Ayrshire cows are efficient grazers and producers of high-protein, medium-fat milk.
 As such, they are ideally suited to grass-fed dairying operations and to cheese production.
 Their milk is regarded as the most easily digested of all cattle, having what is known as a “soft curd,” as well as being the most naturally homogenous, since the fat molecules of their milk are the smallest of all dairy cattle.
 The cream is slow to rise.
 Allow a full 8 hours undisturbed if you want to separate the cream.

 We milk our herd year round.
 In spring, summer, and fall we practice intensive rotational grazing, providing the cows with lush new pasture every day.* In winter months they eat hay that we grow.
 Depending on the season we may buy in some hay from other local farmers to get us through the winter.
-Cows in the milking string receive a supplemental quantity of conventional dairy ration when they come in at milking time.
+Cows in the milking string receive a supplemental quantity of Non-GMO dairy ration from Green Mountain Feeds when they come in at milking time.
 We bottle milk daily in returnable half-gallon glass bottles and in plastic gallon, half-gallon, and quart jugs.
 Our milk is produced for raw sale only and does not require pasteurization.
 Click here to read more about the benefits of raw milk.
 It is also free of artificial growth hormones, additives, and antibiotics.
 In accordance with Massachusetts state law, our milk is produced under rigorous sanitation guidelines and is for sale only at the farm.

 Our milk makes excellent cheeses, yogurt, kefir, butter, and ice cream.
 Checkout our Recipes page for more details.
 The state of Massachusetts does not permit the sale of raw cream.
 However, every gallon of milk comes with approximately 2 cups of cream on top.
 There are numerous ways to skim milk.
 You may simply wait for the cream to rise (at least 8 hours undisturbed) and pour off the “top milk”, however this cream will not be pure enough to whip or make into butter.
 You may also transfer your milk into a wide mouth container and ladle it off the top as was done traditionally out of milk cans.
 Or, the most efficient method to separate out of a narrow mouthed jug is to siphon it with a piece of tubing.
 Insert a long tube fully into the jug, plug the end with the thumb, then draw the tube full of milk out and lower it below the bottom of the jug, and release into another vessel, drawing off the skim from below.